Troubleshooting Jaguar Check Engine Light

 Catalytic converter

 A broken catalytic converter will cause the CEL to light.
-Note that catalytic converters are mandated in the U.S. to be warrantied for 8 years or 80,000 miles.
-If this is indeed the component at fault, then replacement should not cost the owner within the warranty period.
+Note that catalytic converters are mandated in the U.S. to be warranted for eight years or 80,000 miles.
+If this is the component at fault, then replacement should not cost the owner within the warranty period.

 Oxygen sensor

 Measures the amount of unburnt fuel in your engine exhaust.
 A malfunctioning sensor can trigger the CEL.
-While reasonably sturdy, O2 sensors do fail, and you need to replace them as soon as possible.
+While reasonably sturdy, O2 sensors fail, and you need to replace them immediately.
 Broken O2 sensors increase fuel consumption noticeably.

 Mass airflow sensor